switty42/Red-October/ReadMe.md

 These are utility scripts used to collect the data and process it.
 This, as well as the Arduino source, can be ignored to use the dataset.

 ### Why not just use the Helium Mapper Project data?
-While the Mapper project must be collecting similar data, I saw no way to export the raw data from the Mapper project.
-Since the primary goal of the mapper project is to provide coverage maps, the raw input data may not be available.
-Collecting the data for this project allowed specific location and frequency targeting.
+While the Mapper project must be collecting similar data, there is no obvious way to export the raw data from the Mapper project.
+Since the primary goal of the Mapper project is to provide coverage maps, the raw input data may not be available.
+Collecting the data for this project also allowed desirable location and frequency targeting.

 ### Many thanks:

 - The Mycelium Networks Builder Program for support and encouragement
 - RAK Wisblock for excellent hardware offerings and code examples